Neural Receptive Fields, Stimulus Space Embedding and Effective Geometry of Scale-Free Networks: Discussion

-The proposed approach allows capturing the structure of stimulus space through network dynamics, via a mechanism modulated---or even induced---by the network's connectivity.
-The model relies entirely on the network's endogenous topological structure, rather than the design of synaptic efficacies based on external assessments.
-In particular, scale-free networks allow associating the stimulus space with their effective hyperbolic boundaries.
-This connection requires no assumptions about the physical arrangement of neurons---the embedding is strictly functional---and offers a natural, unifying explanation for several experimental observations, such as the appearance of low-dimensional receptive fields, their layout, the empirically observed distributions of their shapes and sizes, their network-level origin, and so forth.
-A curious and experimentally testable prediction of the model is that the scale of a receptive field is related to the connectivity degree of the corresponding neuron.
-Importantly, the scale-free property does not require locally specified connectivity; rather, it arises from a more general statistical property---the hierarchical structure of connectivity, characterized by the distribution of node degrees across the network.
-As long as the global degree hierarchy is maintained, the network preserves its functional properties under changes in local connectivity, synaptic plasticity, and alterations of external input.
-Within this framework, the stimulus space may, in principle, have arbitrary dimensionality, provided a consistent functional mapping onto the network's effective boundary.
-However, the finite size of biological neural networks may impose constraints on the range of receptive field dimensionalities---a consideration that lies beyond the scope of this discussion.
-In this study, we maintained the functional embedding curvature close to constant \cite{krioukov2010hyperbolic,Aldc}.
-Natural variability of synaptic connectivity may produce higher-order effects, \textit{ e.g.}, fluctuations of the local embedding curvatures and maximal hyperbolic embedding radii, thereby affecting the resulting neural dynamics.
-Experimental studies have shown that receptive fields undergo tuning and detuning across multiple timescales---an effect that may reflect a progressive deepening of the effective hyperbolic embedding in response to the intensity and duration of exploration, as well as other behavioral factors \cite{zhang2023hippocampal}.
-Our approach offers a framework for investigating such structural variability and its functional implications.
 Lastly, localized populational excitation states---bump attractors---are robust to noise at large timescales and align with the slow kinetics of external world dynamics.
 Such states support population-level information processing, connecting rapidly fluctuating neuronal responses with slower, mean-field ensemble dynamics.
 This allows a localized ensemble of excited neurons to encode the current stimulus state through a functional partition of the stimulus space with receptive fields.
 On the other hand, the emerging internal representations of the stimulus are also directly shaped by the receptive fields’ layout.
 If receptive fields are hyperbolically nested, as observed experimentally and reproduced in our model, the excited ensemble simultaneously includes neurons at multiple scales, each exhibiting different sensitivity to stimulus variations.
 The dynamics of neuronal responses effectively inherit the scale-free property, exhibiting sensitivity to perturbations across all spatial scales of the stimulus space.
 Although the role of this organization in information processing is yet to be clarified, our approach provides a means to explore it via structure-function relationships of receptive fields organization.
-The observation that our embedding-based framework for stimulus space, grounded in the effective geometry of scale-free networks, captures a wide range of observed phenomena strongly suggests that it may faithfully reflect the physiological mechanisms underlying the activity in various brain networks, including the hippocampus.